Written by Thea Groom (former CEO of Leafbusters)

-The arrival of summer signals that it is time to CLEAN UP AROUND YOUR HOME as your own personal Plan To Survive!
+The arrival of summer signals that it is time to CLEAN UP AROUND YOUR HOME.
+This should be part of your own personal Plan To Survive!

 This is when a wealth of rain falls supporting the growth of vegetation which eventually becomes fuel for fire.
 Gutter guards are a great way to help prevent damage to your home.